What is sexual violence?

 What does consent mean?

 Conversations about college relationships often involve the phrase consent, but what exactly is consent?
-Consent is a verbal “yes”, without being under the influence of alcohol, drugs or sleep.
-While this definition is straight forward, there are some important things to remember regarding consent.
+Consent is a verbal “yes”, without being under the influence of alcohol, drugs or asleep.
+While this definition is straightforward, there are some important things to remember regarding consent.